OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

    H<sub>1</sub>: Significant relationships between days since last purchase, membership type, and satisfaction level. <br />

 # Insights
-Objective 1: From the descriptive statistics, Of the 350 samples, 63.7% of the customers were of the age range 31-39, and there were an equal distribution of gender (50%), bronze, silver, and gold membership subscribers were split evenly(33.4%) (33.4%) and (33.4%) respectively.
+Objective 1: From the descriptive statistics, of the 350 samples, 63.7% of the customers were in the age range 31-39, and there was an equal distribution of gender (50%).
+Bronze, silver, and gold membership subscribers were split evenly(33.4%), (33.4%) and (33.4%) respectively.
 The majority of the customers were satisfied (36.3%) <br />

-Objective 2: Four customer clusters were identified based on age, items purchased, and total spending:
+Objective 2: Two customer clusters were identified based on age, items purchased, and total spending:
 * Cluster 1: Older customers (avg. age 35) with the lowest spending.
 * Cluster 2: Younger customers (avg. age 30) with the highest spending.
 Younger customers tend to spend more; therefore, targeted promotions should focus on this high-spending group.
 For older customers (Cluster 2), marketing strategies should be developed to encourage more spending and larger purchases. accordingly​ <br />